beejjorgensen/bgnet/src/bgnet.md

 char yes='1';
 ```

-As I don't have a Sun box, I haven't tested any of the above information—it's
+As I don't have a Sun box, I haven't tested any of the above information---it's
 just what people have told me through email.